cliffordlab/Accel_Activity_DB/README.md

 ### License

-The code and data are available under an open-source license.
+The code and data are available under a BSD 3-Clause open-source license.
 See the LICENSE file for details.

 ### Citation

-The paper related to this project is included in the Documents folder.
-If you use this code or data in your research, please cite the paper.
+The paper describing the code and data is included in the Documents folder.
+If you use this code or data in your research, please cite the paper as follows:
+Nikookar, S., Tian, E., Hoffman, H., Parks, M., McKay, J.L., Kiarashi, Y., Thomas, T.T., Hall, A., Wright, D.W. and Clifford, G.D., Activity Classification from Triaxial Accelerometry in an Ambulatory Setting.
+Physiological Measurement, Accepted March 2025.

-### Contac
+### Contact

 For any questions or issues, feel free to contact Sepideh Nikookar at: [sepideh.nikookar@emory.edu](mailto:sepideh.nikookar@emory.edu)